Enter your ZIP to

 We help homeowners make confident decisions through our reliable, up-to-date, and unbiased information and average project costs.
 All of our content is thoroughly reviewed and fact-checked by our team of home improvement experts.
 Learn more about how we maintain these values.

-What is a Bow Window?
+What Is a Bow Window?

+Bow windows consist of four or more equal-sized window units that are joined together to create a gentle curve or “bow” shape.
+Each window unit is usually fixed, but some designs allow for ventilation.
 They add a beautiful architectural feature to your home while providing an abundance of natural light and panoramic views.
-Bow windows are typically installed by homeowners who want to add charm and character to their home, creating a cozy nook or a focal point in rooms such as the living room, dining area, or kitchen.
+These windows are typically installed by homeowners who want to add charm and character to their home, creating a cozy nook or a focal point in rooms such as the living room, dining area, or kitchen.

-black and white photo of an exterior of a home with a bow window
+black and white photo of an exterior of a home with a bow window and curtains

 1. Number of windows.
 Bow windows typically have at least four individual windows, but you may able to install as few as three or as many as eight depending on the space you have available and your budget.